CycloneDX/cyclonedx-cli/README.md

 It currently supports converting between JSON and XML SBOM formats.

-## Local Docker Image Build
+## Docker Image

-After cloning this repo locally and running `local-docker-build.sh` you can use `docker run cyclonedx/cyclonedx-cli`.
+The CycloneDX CLI tool can be run using docker `docker run cyclonedx/cyclonedx-cli`.

 ## Supported Platforms